Fort Smith, Northwest Territories: History

-The continued gold fever that fuelled Yellowknife's growth also allowed Fort Smith's population to grow five-fold in the decade following 1945.
-This was reflected in the increase in government administrative facilities and the growth of its role as a transportation hub for the Mackenzie District.
+The continued gold fever that fuelled Yellowknife's growth also stimulated the five-fold growth of Fort Smith's population in the decade following 1945.
+Government administrative facilities were increased to keep up with population needs and the village developed as a transportation hub for the Mackenzie District.

 Fort Smith was incorporated as a village in 1964; two years later, with a population of 2,130, the village became a town on October 1, 1966.
-The all-weather road to Hay River was officially completed in 1966 as well, permanently linking Fort Smith to the south.
+The all-weather road to Hay River was officially completed in 1966, permanently linking Fort Smith to the south.

-The completion of a southern rail link to Hay River in 1964 meant that Fort Smith's role as the transportation hub was largely negated; and, subsequently, shipping operations on the Slave River ceased in 1968.
+The completion of a southern rail link to Hay River in 1964 meant that Fort Smith's role as the transportation hub was largely negated.
+Shipping operations on the Slave River ceased in 1968.

-When Yellowknife became the territorial capital in 1967, Fort Smith still remained the administrative centre of the government of the Northwest Territories' vast region.
+When Yellowknife was designated as the territorial capital in 1967, Fort Smith was kept as the administrative centre of the government of the Northwest Territories' vast region.
 See history of Northwest Territories capital cities.

-On Friday August 9, 1968, disaster struck Fort Smith when a landslide some 3300 by 990 ft broke away from the riverbank causing property damage and killing one person.
-The riverbank area has since been sloped to stabilize it; and now the gentle hillside is known as the Riverbank Park, complete with groomed trails, picnic areas, and a viewing platform where one can see the Rapids of the Drowned.
+On Friday August 9, 1968, disaster struck Fort Smith when a landslide some 3300 by 990 ft broke away from the riverbank; it caused property damage and killed one person.
+The riverbank area has since been sloped to stabilize it.
+Reshaped as a gentle hillside, it is known as Riverbank Park, and features groomed trails, picnic areas, and a viewing platform to oversee the Rapids of the Drowned.

 In 1970, the Adult Vocational Training Centre was opened.
 Its operations were later expanded and in 1981 it became Thebacha College.
-A few years later, Arctic College was created by the government of the Northwest Territories and the Thebacha Campus was also home to the headquarters offices.
-In 1995, the college changed its name to Aurora College to allow Nunavut the use of the Arctic College name.
+A few years later, Arctic College was created by the government of the Northwest Territories.
+The Thebacha Campus was home to government headquarters offices.
+In 1995, the college changed its name to Aurora College in order to allow Nunavut the use of the Arctic College name for their tribal college.

-Today, Fort Smith's economy is based on the federal, territorial, and aboriginal governments along with education and tourism.
-In 2008, there was some interest in re-establishing a portage route to supply the Fort McMurray oilsands operations.
+Today, Fort Smith's economy is based on the federal, territorial, and aboriginal governments, along with education and tourism.
+In 2008, interest began to develop to re-establish a portage route to supply the Fort McMurray oilsands operations by river.